iotempire/iotempower/doc/hardware.rst

 - Raspberry Pi 1 (B and B+), 2, 3, and Zero W - however,
   the Raspberry Pi 3 is our first choice
-- Laptops running Ubuntu Linux 17.04 and 18.04
+- Laptops running Ubuntu Linux > 18.04

 We are trying to provide virtualbox images and cocker configurations as soon as we find time